codepress/admin-columns/readme.txt

 **my columns thumbnails still have the wrong size**

 If you want your already uploaded images to display the newly added size you will need to regenerate the thumbnail for them.
-Use this plugin to generate the newly added sized thumbnails: http://wordpress.org/extend/plugins/regenerate-thumbnails/.
+You can use this plugin to generate the newly added sized thumbnails: http://wordpress.org/extend/plugins/regenerate-thumbnails/.

-= How can I enable the use of Hidden Custom Fields? =

-Go to settings tab and select the option to "show hidden custom fields".
-This will enable you to select your HIDDEN custom fields in de dropdown menu under "Custom Field:".

 = How can I display a custom value in the Custom Fields Column? =